Sunday, April 24, 2016

 Would I recommend this at 8.0 out of 12 mugs?

-Overall, I like it and would not hesitate to try it again.
-It scored lower than many others because it is a good brew, not great.
-It was rated 12th out of the 25 root beers rated to date.
+In summary, I find it enjoyable and would not hesitate to attempt it again.
+While it did not achieve the highest ratings, it is a commendable brew.
+Notably, it ranked 12th out of the 25 root beers evaluated to date.

 Other Reviews